 Spawning and Egg Incubation

 The effects of flow on green sturgeon spawning in the Sacramento River were recently studied by Wyman et al. (2018).
-The authors conducted analyses of habitat attribute suitabilities and weighted usable area (WUA) of green sturgeon in spawning pools and determined that the optimal flow-related habitat characteristics include:
+The authors conducted analyses of habitat attribute suitabilities and WUA of green sturgeon in spawning pools and determined that the optimal flow-related habitat characteristics include:

 Depths about 25 to 30 feet.

-Flow velocity about 3.3 fps.
+Flow velocity about 3.3 feet per second.

 Substrate of gravel or sand.